Rent safe and private dog parks hosted by locals

 • "You have to have enough DEDICATED time for dog training/exercise to even consider.
 But if you have the time and steadiness to work with herding dogs - I find them the most delightful dogs to be around."
 (Brooke)

 • "Do your research.
-Australian Shepherds can be great family pets, but remember they are herding dogs.
+Australian Cattle Dogs can be great family pets, but remember they are herding dogs.
 They will herd children, adults, and other animals.
-Herding dogs can be nippy.
+Herding dogs have a breeding history of herding.
+They can be nippy.
 It's their job.
 You have to be prepared when considering an Aussie.
 If you're not prepared, things tend to go badly for the dog."
 (Allie)

 Give them plenty of mental stimulation.

-• "Mental and physical exercise is important, Aussies like to have a job and use their brain."
+• "Mental and physical exercise is important, Aussies like to have a job and use their brain.
+This is their breeding history!"
 (Emily)

 • "Mental stimulation is such a game changer.
-Let them sniff everything on walks!
+Let them sniff everything on walks and tap into that ancestral instinct!
 Mine also loves puzzle toys, snuffle mats (we made these out of old towels, you don’t have to buy them!), slow feeders (we have a Toppl, an Outward Hound Snoop toy, and their Lickin’ Layers puzzle, and a Kong Gyro, and a lick mat).
 Training both old and new skills is huge too, and a great way to bond."
 (Rachel)

 Frequently Asked Questions about the Australian Cattle Dog